 Auto-Invest: Which Are My Top P2P Sites

-Peer to peer lending is a great way to invest money but investing can come at a price.
-Time.
+Peer to peer lending is an innovative investing option but investing can come at a time cost.
 Thankfully auto-invest solves this problem.
 Here are my top p2p sites that offer auto-investing, so you can spend more time losing balls on the golf course.

-While some people love scouring business accounts and or property valuation documents, other people despise this yearning for a more hands-off lending investing experience knowing time is a precious commodity.
+While some people love scouring business accounts and or property valuation documents, others long for hands-off lending knowing time is a precious commodity.

 Auto-investing through the top p2p sites does come with some downsides.
 First and foremost, most auto-invested accounts pay lower returns than you would be able to achieve manually.
 For example, Assetz Capital’s auto-invest Great British Business Account (GBBA) pays a target return of 7% p.a.
 If you manually invested through Assetz, you could achieve a return of somewhere in the 8-9% range.
 You have to decide how much your time is really worth and invest accordingly.
 For me since I live, breathe and work peer to peer lending, I invest manually.
 My mother, on the other hand, can’t be bothered with the manual work so she strictly uses auto-invest accounts.

-#1 Top P2P Sites Assetz Capital – Low / Medium Risk / No ISA Available – Read The Full Review
+#1 Top P2P Sites Assetz Capital – Medium Risk / ISA Available – Read The Full Review

-Assetz Capital is one of the best places for auto-investing.
-They offer quality loans that are constantly monitored and stress tested for borrower compliance.
+Assetz Capital offers peer to peer loans that are constantly monitored and stress tested for borrower compliance.

-The biggest downside of their auto-invest accounts is the lack of diversification that can occur based on loan supply.
+The biggest downside of Assetz Capitals auto-invest accounts is the lack of diversification that can occur based on loan supply.
 For example, if there are only two available loans, all your money could theoretically be invested in those two loans.
-Not as much of a concern recently, due to an abundant loan supply but a concern never the less.
+This is more of a concern when loan supplies are scarce.

-Assetz Capital offers five auto-invest account options with varying return rates:
+Assetz Capital offers several auto-invest account options with varying return rates:

 *Remember that instant access is based upon normal market conditions and is never a guarantee.